- 1 whole bone-in, skin-on chicken breast (that's TWO sides of the breast on the rib cage)

 - 2 Tbsp vegetable oil

 Dipping Sauce - Nam Jim Jeaw

-- 1 Tbsp palm sugar, finely chopped
+- 1 Tbsp palm sugar, finely chopped, or light brown sugar

 - 1 Tbsp fish sauce